Field Day is Amateur Radio’s open house. It is a picnic, a campout, practice for emergencies, an informal contest and, most of all, fun!

 This event, dating back to 1933, gives members of the public, and government officials, an opportunity to see Amateur Radio (AKA Ham Radio) in action and to learn about the hobby and how it can support their communities.
 It also gives Amateur Radio operators an opportunity to learn about communicating in abnormal situations under less than optimal conditions by setting up temporary stations utilizing field expedient antennas and off-the-grid power such as solar or generators.

-Social media users may follow Field Day on Facebook and on Twitter using the #ARRLFD or #IGC hash tags.
+Social media users may follow Field Day on Facebook and on Twitter using the #ARRLFD hash tag.

 Amateur Radio operators who will not be at a Field Day site are encouraged to get on the air and contact those sites.